flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ### External interfaces and peripherals

 The Nintendo DS had tons of modules built-in and the Nintendo DSi added more on top of it (after removing the GBA Slot).
-Now we found ourselves with a new console combining interfaces from two decades (the 2000s and 2010s).
+Now we find ourselves with a new console combining interfaces from two decades (the 2000s and 2010s).

 ![Main diagram of the console's architecture.
 You can sense that the I/O area on the left side was a strong selling point of this console.](diagram.png)